Privacy & Security Information

-Gmail for consumers and G Suite users runs on the same infrastructure, which helps us to deliver high performance, reliability and security to all of our users.
+Gmail for consumers and G Suite users runs on the same infrastructure, which helps us deliver high performance, reliability, and security to all of our users.
 However, G Suite is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.

-Like many email providers, we carry out scanning in Gmail to keep our customers secure and to improve their product experience.
-In Gmail for G Suite, this includes virus and spam protection, spell check, relevant search results and features such as Priority Inbox and auto-detection of calendar events.
-Scanning to provide product features is carried out on all incoming emails and is 100% automated.
+Like many email providers, we do scanning in Gmail to keep our customers secure and to improve their product experience.
+In Gmail for G Suite, this includes virus and spam protection, spell check, relevant search results and features like Priority Inbox and auto-detection of calendar events.
+Scanning to provide product features is done on all incoming emails and is 100% automated.
 We do NOT scan G Suite emails for advertising purposes.Read our G Suite Privacy Notice

 Who uses Chromebooks for Education?

 Millions of students use Chromebooks for learning.
-Privacy and security features have helped make Chromebooks the top-selling device to US primary and secondary schools for the past two years.
-Administrative staff can manage settings to give students as much or as little access as the school desires.
+Privacy and security features helped make Chromebooks the top selling device to US K-12 schools for the past two years.
+Administrators can manage settings to give students as much or as little access as the school desires.

-Although Chromebooks are not a core service, we ensure that they comply with the Student Privacy Pledge so that schools can use them in compliance with COPPA and FERPA.
-Specifically, we ensure that no data entered into a Chromebook is used to target advertisements to students.
-Find out more below.
+Although Chromebooks are not a core service, we ensure they comply with the Student Privacy Pledge so that schools can use these in compliance with COPPA and FERPA.
+Specifically we ensure that no data entered into a Chromebook is used to target advertisements to students.
+Learn more below.

 Are Chromebooks secure for my students?

 Yes.
 Chromebooks are designed with multiple layers of security to keep them safe from viruses and malware without any additional security software.
 A full 10% of boot time is dedicated to re-verifying that the device has not been tampered with, so every time you power on a Chromebook, your security is checked.
-And because Chromebooks can be managed from the web, it's easy for school administrative staff to configure policies and settings, such as enabling safe browsing or blocking malicious sites.More about Chromebook security More about Chromebook privacy Read the Chrome privacy whitepaper
+And because they can be managed from the web, Chromebooks make it easy for school administrators to configure policies and settings, like enabling safe browsing or blocking malicious sites.More about Chromebook security More about Chromebook privacy Read the Chrome privacy whitepaper